The Look That Says "Of Course It Didn't Work"

 Starting this podcast is the next iteration of that practice.

-Responsibility feels like
+What responsibility feels like

 I know what my story holds.